 Student Spotlight: Nicole DicksonCompetitive Edge Internship with Cincinnati mayor’s office provides priceless experience.

 A competitive edge and the desire for hands-on experience in the real world before graduation led Nicole Dickson on a Google quest to find a phenomenal internship experience.
-With an expected graduation date from IU East this May, with bachelor’s degrees in psychology and communications, Dickson wanted to stand out as an applicant.
+Pursuing bachelor's degrees in psychology and communications, Dickson wanted to stand out as an applicant.

-On the extracurricular side of her college experience, Dickson is the president of Students Today, Alumni Tomorrow (STAT) and served as the marketing chairperson of the Student Government Association.
-She is also a student blogger, a student representative for Executive Council, a member of LGBTQS Alliance, an Admissions Ambassador, and in 2010 she was Homecoming Queen.
+On the extracurricular side of her college experience, Dickson was the president of Students Today, Alumni Tomorrow (STAT) and served as the marketing chairperson of the Student Government Association.
+She was also a student blogger, a student representative for Executive Council, a member of LGBTQS Alliance, an Admissions Ambassador, and in 2010 she was Homecoming Queen.

 A native of Eaton, Ohio, with an interest in politics, Dickson focused her interests to opportunities in the Cincinnati area.

 On a whim, she typed in “Mayor Mallory internships” into the search engine.
 After weeks of waiting for a response, Dickson was invited to a first interview with the director of public affairs and the Mayor’s Constituent before earning a second interview with Cincinnati Mayor Mark Mallory.

 Dickson spent her summer as the communications intern for Mayor Mark Mallory.
 Her supervisor, director of Public Affairs Jason Barron, provided her daily assignments.